McGinn/mcginn.github.io/content/the-undoing-project-bibliography.md

 ### Chapter 3: The insider

-1. Edwards, Ward.
-"The Theory of Decision Making."
-Psychological Bulletin 51, no. 4 (1954): 380-417. <http://worthylab.tamu.edu/courses_files/01_edwards_1954.pdf>
+1. Edwards, Ward. ["The Theory of Decision Making."]
+Psychological Bulletin 51, no. 4 (1954): 380-417.

-2. Guttman, Louis.
-"What Is Not What in Statistics."
-Journal of the Royal Statistical Society 26, no. 2 (1977): 81-107. <http://www.jstor.org/stable/2987957>.
+2. Guttman, Louis. ["What Is Not What in Statistics."]
+Journal of the Royal Statistical Society 26, no. 2 (1977): 81-107.

 3. May, Kenneth. ["A Set of Independent Necessary and Sufficient Conditions for Simple Majority Decision."]
 Econometrics 20, no. 4 (1952): 680-84.

-4. Rosch, Eleanor, Carolyn D. Mervis, Wayne D. Gray, David M. Jonson, and Penny Boyes-Braem.
-"Basic Objects in Natural Categories."
-Cognitive Psychology 8 (1976): 382-439. <http://www.cns.nyu.edu/~msl/courses/2223/Readings/Rosch-CogPsych1976.pdf>.
+4. Rosch, Eleanor, Carolyn D. Mervis, Wayne D. Gray, David M. Jonson, and Penny Boyes-Braem. ["Basic Objects in Natural Categories."]
+Cognitive Psychology 8 (1976): 382-439.

-5. Tversky, Amos.
-"The Intransitivity of Preferences."
-Psychological Review 76 (1960): 31-48.
+5. Tversky, Amos. ["The Intransitivity of Preferences."]\[paid access\] Psychological Review 76 (1960): 31-48.

-6. ------."Features of Similarity."
-Psychological Review 84, no. 4 (1977): 327-52. <http://www.ai.mit.edu/projects/dm/Tversky-features.pdf>.
+6. ------.["Features of Similarity."]
+Psychological Review 84, no. 4 (1977): 327-52.

 ### Chapter 4: Errors